infinity811/multimodal_depression_detection/README.md

-Automatic Depression Detection Using an Interpretable Audio-Textual Multi-modal Transformer-based Model
+# <mark>Automatic Depression Detection Using an Interpretable Audio-Textual Multi-modal Transformer-based Model</mark>

 This repository contains the code and resources for our multi-modal Transformer-based framework that detects depression from audio and text modalities.
 Our approach leverages the self-attention mechanism to improve diagnostic accuracy and provide interpretability by identifying the features (tokens in text or acoustic cues in audio) that contribute most strongly to the model’s predictions.